ritsuke/meatballs.live/README.md

 1. Create a free [Unsplash](https://unsplash.com/join) account
 2. Navigate to [your apps](https://unsplash.com/oauth/applications), click **New Application** and **Accept Terms**
-3. Enter application name and description
+3. Enter application name and description and click **Create application**
 4. Scroll to down to **Keys**; copy and paste the access key to your `.env` file

 `SOURCE_USER_AGENT`